OpenNebula/marketplace-docs/source/service/oneke.rst

 Create a Longhorn PVC
 ^^^^^^^^^^^^^^^^^^^^^

-To create a 4 GiB persistent volume apply the following manifest using ``kubectl``.
+To create a 4 GiB persistent volume apply the following manifest using ``kubectl``:

 .. code-block:: yaml